Student Health Services

 All Students Residing in University Provided Housing

-All students residing in any/all university provided housing (including campus owned apartments) will be charged a per semester charge for the Student Health and Accident plan..
-The Barry University Student Health and Accident Plan is designed to ensure access to healthcare to our students who are enrolled in the plan.
+All students residing in any/all university provided housing (including campus owned apartments) will be charged a per semester charge for the Student Health Access plan.
+The Barry University Student Health Access Plan is designed to ensure access to healthcare to our students who are enrolled in the plan.
 This plan is designed to provide comprehensive primary care at the SHC with little or no out of pocket expenses for all primary care services provided in the SHC.
-For those issues caused by an injury that require advanced diagnostic services that the SHC cannot provide, the plan will provide coverage for visits to off-campus providers at 100% to a maximum of $2,500.00 per accident per semester (Fall & Spring)
+In addition, all fulltime undergraduate students attending classes on the Barry University Main Campus, will be billed a per semester charge for a Student Accident Plan for medical treatment for injuries that occur due to an on/off campus accident.
+This plan will provide coverage for visits to off-campus providers at 100% to a maximum of $2,500.00 per accident per semester (Fall & Spring)

-Please make copies of all records and information you send to the Student Health Center for your personal files.
+Please make copies of all records and information you provide to Student Health Services for your personal files.

-The Student Health Center does not routinely provide excuses for students who miss class due to illness or injury.
-Students who need to miss class due to illness/injury are encouraged by their academic program and by the Student Health Center to notify their faculty that they are ill or injured and unable to attend (and follow the directions provided by the faculty member on the course syllabus.)
+Student Health Services does not routinely provide excuses for students who miss class due to illness or injury.
+Students who need to miss class due to illness/injury are encouraged by their academic program and by SHS to notify their faculty that they are ill or injured and unable to attend (and follow the directions provided by the faculty member on the course syllabus.)
 It is the purview of the faculty to determine when or if a student will be excused from class.

 This policy is consistent with our commitment to maintain confidentiality, encourage more appropriate use of health care resources, and support meaningful dialogue between teacher and student.
 Students are responsible for promptly notifying instructors about absences caused by illness or injury, preferably prior to the class time rather than after the class time.

-Students with communicable illness or a serious long term illness or can request that a letter detailing the reason for the absence from the Dean of Students office or the Student Advocacy Office.
+Students with communicable illness or a serious long term illness can request a letter detailing the reason for the absence from the Office of the Dean of Students.